thejsway/thejsway/manuscript/chapter18.md

 The new `moveBlock()` function checks that the block has arrived at the end of the frame before moving.
 If that's the case, the animation stops via a call to `cancelAnimationFrame()`.

-The `cancelAnimationFrame()` functions stops the animation and takes the ID of the animation set by a prior call to `requestAnimationFrame()`.
+The `cancelAnimationFrame()` function stops the animation and takes the ID of the animation set by a prior call to `requestAnimationFrame()`.

 ```js
 // Stop an animation